Ahmed Gailani: Life and work

-Sayyid Ahmed Gailani's family are descended from Abdul-Qadir Gilani, the founder of the Qadiriyyah.
+Sayyid Ahmed Gailani was born in 1932 in Surkh-Rōd District, Nangarhar Province.
+His family are descended from Abdul-Qadir Gilani, the founder of the Qadiriyyah Sufi order.
 His father, Sayyid Hasan Gailani, was born in Baghdad before moving to Afghanistan in 1905 in order to establish the Qadiriyyah order in that country.
-Amir Habibullah Khan gave him land in Kabul and eastern Nangarhar Province.
+Amir Habibullah Khan gave him land in Kabul and the eastern Nangarhar Province.

-Ahmed Gailani was born in the Surkh-Rōd District of eastern Nangarhar Province of Afghanistan, where he remains a significant figure.
+Ahmed Gailani was born in the Surkh-Rōd District of Nangarhar Province of Afghanistan, where he remains a significant figure.
 He studied at Abu Hanifa College in Kabul, before graduating at the Faculty of Theology of Kabul University in 1960.
 In 1952, he reinforced his family's close ties to the Afghan royal family by marrying Adela, a granddaughter of Amir Habibullah.

 Prior to the war, Gailani invested more time in his business career than in the leadership of his Sufi tariqah, often travelling to France and England.
 Through his connection with the monarchy, he was able to obtain the Peugeot dealership in Kabul.

 In 1979, after the communist PDPA had come to power, Pir Gailani fled to Pakistan where he created the National Islamic Front of Afghanistan, a moderate royalist faction.
 This party was one of the seven used by the Pakistani ISI for distributing CIA-funded weapons to the mujahideen fighting the Soviet occupation.
 NIFA had the most liberal stance of all the Peshawar parties, and it supported the return of King Zahir Shah from exile.
 Representing the interests of the pre-war Pashtun establishment, it rejected both communism and Islamism, in favour of "nationalism and democracy."

-Gailani was distinct from the six other mujahideen leaders by favoring Western dress and being fluent in English.
+Gailani was distinct from the six other mujahideen leaders in favoring Western dress and being fluent in English.
 He was however criticized for weak leadership and ineffectiveness.